nathaneastwood/fablore/src/short-stories/roll-of-honour/oldhim-grandfather-of-eternity.md

-# Roll of Honor - Oldhim, Grandfather of Eternity
+# Roll of Honor: Oldhim, Grandfather of Eternity

 Rathe had changed.